 A Refundable State EITC is a Boost to Working Families: See How Much

 The Earned Income Tax Credit (EITC) is a commonsense way to support families with low to moderate incomes.
 Over 600,000 of Virginia’s working families currently receive the federal Earned Income Tax Credit (EITC), which helps families to put food on the table, keep up with utility bills, and afford other necessities.
-The federal EITC is one of the most effective tools to bring families above the poverty line.
+The federal EITC is one of the most effective tools in supporting working families with the lowest incomes, in part, because it is refundable so families receive the full value of the credit they earned.
+And recent improvements to the state’s version of the credit will boost its effectiveness.

 Claiming Full Credit

-Making the state credit refundable would dramatically enhance the difference the credit makes to families with low incomes.
+Making the state credit partially refundable will enhance the difference the credit makes to families with low incomes.
 In addition to being the country’s most successful and proven anti-poverty tool for children, lifting over 3 million kids out of poverty each year, it also helps low-income families get the resources they need to get to their jobs, keep the lights and heat on, and put food on the table.
+Making further improvements to the credit, by making it fully refundable and allowing access to more families, will be critical to supporting Virginia families and our communities.

 See how a refundable EITC could help families with various incomes